Who is Responsible for the Personal Information That Substantial Collects?

 Website Usage Information

-Substantial collects information when you provide it to Substantial, such as when you use the “contact us” feature on the Substantial Website, register for access to services or otherwise communicate with Substantial (such as by email or via Substantial social media pages).
+Substantial collects information when you provide it to Substantial, such as when you use the “contact us” feature on the Substantial Website, register for access to services or otherwise communicate with Substantial (such as by email, via Substantial social media pages or through survey responses).